 By requiring two different channels of authentication, we can protect user logins from remote attacks that may exploit stolen usernames and passwords.
 As you are aware, security breaches based on compromised usernames and passwords have been on the increase, some as a result of phishing emails.
 You can learn more about two-factor authentication by watching this YouTube video.

-During the initial phase, Duo security only effected when logging into Workday, Kronos, Library, and Axiom applications.
+During the initial phase, Duo security only applied when logging into Workday, Kronos, Library, and Axiom applications.
 During additional phases other services like Email, and PeopleSoft were and will continue to be protected by Duo.

 Why are we deploying Duo?